M720111120126/OleanderJS/README-English.md

 Note:

-*   This tutorial is applicable to OleanderJS-API V1.10.9 BETA version
+*   This tutorial is applicable to OleanderJS-API V1.12.5